Christian views on the Old Covenant: Dual-covenant theology

-There are some Christians who reject the supersessionist view.
-In direct contrast with Supersessionism (and also the doctrines of Extra Ecclesiam nulla salus and Solus Christus) is Dual-covenant theology.
-This is a Liberal Christian view that holds that God's biblical covenant with the Jewish people is everlasting.
+Theological supersessionism is not uniformly believed, with the Catholic Church formally renouncing it during Vatican II.
+In direct contrast with supersessionism—and also the doctrines of Extra Ecclesiam nulla salus and Solus Christus—is dual-covenant theology, which holds that God's covenant with the Jewish people is everlasting and irrevocable.

 Torah observance

 Torah-observant Christians view Mosaic Law as of continuing validity and applicability for Christians under the new covenant.
 There are both ethnically Jewish and Gentile Torah-observant Christians.

+Torah-observant Christians do not believe that the Mosaic Law was first created at Mount Sinai.
+Rather, they believe that it was merely written down there, but was orally delivered to biblical figures like Job and Abraham beforehand.
+They use passages like Genesis 26:5, Job 23:12, and Romans 5:12-14 when used in conjunction with 1 John 3:4 to justify this conclusion.

+A premillennial eschatology is generally held by Torah-keeping Christians, as they use passages that speak of the Millennial Reign of Christ to show that the Torah will be observed by Christians in the end times.

+Gregory Scott McKenzie, a theologian who holds a Doctor of Philosophy degree from Liberty University, postulates that the Euthyphro dilemma can only be considered a false dilemma if the Christian speaker believes in the eternal continuity of the Torah.

 Law-related passages with disputed interpretation

 The Acts of the Apostles in the New Testament describes a conflict among the first Christians as to the necessity of following all the laws of the Torah to the letter, see also Council of Jerusalem and Incident at Antioch.

 Some have interpreted the NRSV's parenthetical statement: "(Thus he declared all foods clean.)" to mean that Jesus taught that the pentateuchal food laws were no longer applicable to his followers, see also Antinomianism in the New Testament.
 The parenthetical statement is not found in the NRSV's Matthean parallel Matthew 15:15–20 and is a disputed translation, for example, the Scholars Version has: "This is how everything we eat is purified"; Gaus' Unvarnished New Testament has: "purging all that is eaten."
 See also Strong's G2511.